kubernetes/sig-release/roadmap.md

 ### Other Priorities

-This section covers items from the past 2022 and 2024 roadmap which have not been started or became stale.
+This section covers items from past roadmaps which have not been started or became stale.

 1. **Make artifact validation more robust**